Pearl and the Oysters

-Pearl and the Oysters is a French-American indie pop duo formed by Juliette Pearl Davis and Joachim Polack.
+Pearl & the Oysters is a French-American indie pop duo formed by Juliette Pearl Davis and Joachim Polack.
 The group originated in Paris, later relocating to Gainesville, Florida, and then to Los Angeles.
 Their music blends elements of indie pop, synth-pop, dream pop, and 1960s/1970s-inspired sounds.

 History

 Davis and Polack met during high school in Paris and began collaborating musically.
 They later moved to the United States, where they became part of Gainesville’s independent music scene.
-After moving to the U.S., Polack earned a master's in musicology focused on Brazilian popular music and began a Ph.D. at the University of Florida School of Music.
+After moving to the U.S., Polack began a Ph.D. in musicology focused on Brazilian popular music at the University of Florida School of Music.
 In 2020, they relocated to Los Angeles.